CodeByNikolas/Bachelor-Thesis-Proposal/content/proposal/transparency_ai_tools.typ

 In preparing this thesis, I utilized a suite of AI-powered tools to enhance my research and writing process.
 For grammar, style correction, and refining the text, I used Grammarly and Manus AI.
 For research, brainstorming, and drafting initial concepts, I employed Perplexity, ChatGPT, and Gemini 2.5 Pro.

-While these tools served as valuable assistants in this process, the core ideas, research direction, and final arguments presented in this work are my own.
 I have carefully checked all text generated or modified by these tools to ensure its accuracy.